hathora/builder/docs/reference.md

 The `types` section is used to define the API data objects.

 Supported types include string, int, float, boolean, enum, optional, array, object, and union.
+There is also a special `UserId` type available.

 Example: